This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-The size of a structure can generally be calculated from its members, often considering memory alignment, and is determined by the compiler.
+The size of a structure can generally be calculated from its members according to specific rules, often considering memory alignment, and is determined by the compiler.
 For example, msvc.
-But in any case, the size of the structure is known at compile time, and we can also obtain the size of a type or variable through sizeof.
-Therefore, the Point point variable definition here is straightforward: the type size is known, and memory is allocated on the stack.
+But in any case, the size of the structure is known at compile time, and we can also get the size of a type or variable using sizeof.
+So, the Point point variable definition here is easy to understand: the type size is known, and a block of memory is allocated on the stack.

-Now, let’s focus on structure member access.
-In fact, C has a macro that can obtain the offset of a structure member relative to the structure’s starting address, called offsetof (even if we can’t obtain it, the compiler internally calculates the field offsets, so the offset information is always known to the compiler).
+Now let’s focus on structure member access.
+In fact, the C language has a macro that can get the offset of a structure member relative to the structure’s starting address, called offsetof (even if we can’t get it, the compiler will calculate the field offsets, so offset information is always known to the compiler).
 For example, here offsetof(Point, x) is 0, and offsetof(Point, y) is 4.
-Therefore, the above code can be understood as:
+So the above code can be understood as:

 int main()